rotate your phone

 IN29 HOUSE

-Located on Soi Intamara 29, Sutthisarnwinitchai Road in Bangkok, this is the Laochariyakul family home, which has stood unoccupied and uninhabitable
+Located on Soi Intamara 29, Sutthisarnwinitchai Road in Bangkok, this is the Laochariyakul family home, which stood unoccupied and uninhabitable for about ten years due to construction

-The design respects the original context, preserving the parents’ vision to create a welcoming home for their children.
-Classic materials and architectural
+The design respects the original context while preserving the parents’ vision of a welcoming family home.
+Classic materials and architectural details reflect the parents’ tastes, as traditional

-architecture, leading to a blend of styles within the space.
-To harmonize these elements, the design retains the building’s core shape, column rhythm, and
+To harmonize these elements, the renovation retains the building’s core shape, column rhythm, and original grooves.
+Certain classical details were simplified, the front and upper eaves were

 Architect: Narucha Kuwattanapasiri